rafacidade/reactnd-project-02-readable/README.md

 # Readable Project

-This is the second project for Udacity's React Developer Nanodegree.
-Readable uses components and manage state, based on some React fundamentals, generating a UI that allows the user to manage his/hers reading through virtual shelves.
+This is the second project for Udacity's React Developer Nanodegree and combine React and Redux.

 ## Installing the project